Juantantan/MandelbrotExplorer/Readme.md

 https://www.iwocl.org/

 ## Vulkan
 Vulkan is a new graphics api developed by AMD and Khronos Group.
-At the time of my early commits, my understanding is that parallel compute functionality was not fully mature in Vulkan.
+At the time of the early commits, my understanding is that parallel compute functionality was not fully mature in Vulkan.
 OpenCL might even still be the most direct and efficient api to use to do highly recursive parallel compute operations without having to write too much bolierplate code.
 I may not attempt to rewrite this code using the Vulkan API but would be interested if others do.
 I have gone through an